-As a board member of an SME or Nonprofit, preparing for the upcoming board meeting, you have lots of information to review and want to get to the important stuff quickly!
+As a board member, preparing for the upcoming board meeting, you have lots of information to review and want to get to the important stuff quickly!

 Wouldn’t it be great if the first pages of the CEO’s report provided a concise summary of the business’ performance and needs, then it clearly outlined the key areas you need to prepare for?
 It would certainly reduce some of your frustrations and make things easier going to the next meeting.

 Producing a CEO Report that delights the board, is very achievable, with a few key principles: